 Try to maintain the drop for a count of three (without holding your breath), then relax and allow the muscles to return to a resting position.
 Repeat this 10 times and perform two or three sets.

 These basic exercises are cornerstone exercises that allow for flexibility, coordination, and control of the core.
 They can be implemented throughout the day and added to a preexisting exercise regime.

-A pelvic physical therapist can provide additional exercises, manual therapy, and modifications to help you find a routine that honors where you are in your stage of endometriosis to help you reach your goals.
+A DPT can provide additional exercises, pelvic floor physical therapy guidance, and modifications to help you find a routine that honors where you are in your stage of endometriosis to help you reach your goals.